 Challenges for same-sex couples when it comes to alimony

 Because same-sex marriage was not recognized in Tennessee until June of 2015, calculating alimony can be difficult.
 A couple married for 10 years in another state, who has only lived in Tennessee for one year, may not have the full 10 years calculated into the alimony award.
 Though a lesser award may appeal to the payee, the dependent spouse may face an uphill battle.
 This could be further complicated by couples who have always lived in Tennessee, but were not able to be legally married until 2015, when the Supreme Court ruled on Obergefell v.
 Hodges.
 Barring a pre-nup, you may have no legal standing for alimony at all.
 However, if you and your spouse reach an agreement about support before presenting it to the judge, you will have a better chance at having your wishes met.

 Because alimony awards are subjective, you want a Nashville divorce lawyer who understands not only the laws, but who can anticipate potential problems before they arise.
 Our firm provides comprehensive, aggressive representation for clients throughout Middle Tennessee, and fights to protect their best interests.

 Learn more about alimony in same-sex divorce cases in Nashville

 Miller Upshaw Family Law, PLLC provides client-centered strategies and assertive representation on behalf of clients in and around Nashville.
 Our same-sex divorce attorneys understand that issues like alimony and support can led to additional challenges, and we know how to address them quickly and efficiently.
-To reserve a consultation with one of our attorneys, please call 615-454-9899, or fill out our contact form.
+To reserve an in-person or video consultation with one of our attorneys, please call 615-391-4200, or fill out our contact form.